Electrics

 Batteries

-Batteries can ignite at waste management facilities and put staff at risk when they are not recycled correctly.
+Batteries can ignite at waste management facilities and put staff at risk when incorrectly recycled.

 Follow these tips: